Utkarshtri9569/Utkarshtri9569/README.md

 - I am passionate about building fully functional web, applications.
 I am skilled in HTML, CSS, Javascript, ReactJS.
 I am good in data structure & algorithms.
 -
--
-I am also an open-source enthusiast.
+-I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.